ladunjexa/nextjs14-snapshot/README.md

 ## 📝 Description

-**SnapShot** is a modern social app with a stunning UI with a native mobile feel, a special tech stack, an infinite scroll feature, and amazing performance using React JS, Appwrite, TypeScript, and more.
+**SnapShot** is a modern social app with a stunning UI with a native mobile feel, a special tech stack, an infinite scroll feature, and amazing performance using Next.js, Appwrite, TypeScript, and more.

 <details><summary><b>Folder Structure</b></summary>